 Organizational development refers to the capacity of the organization to increase its effectiveness and performance.
 It’s the ability to better achieve the particular goals of the organization.
 In that regard, indicators of success vary from one organization to another.
 In some cases, successful organizational development will require system improvement; in others, better distribution of tasks; building conflict resolution capacities; improving accounting mechanisms or evaluation tools; etc.

-Expansion refers to the ability to make bigger the range of action of projects.
+Expansion refers to the ability to make the range of action of projects bigger.
 Measurable indicators include an increasing number of beneficiaries, staff and volunteers, partners; more solid and substantial budget; and the creation of complementary new programs.

-Building a community of practitioners is an essential indicator of organizations’ commitment with cultural understanding.
+Building a community of practitioners is an essential indicator of organizations’ commitment to cultural understanding.
 Furthermore, it increases the ability of projects run by the organization to impact the global community and affect change in a more efficient manner.
-In times of financial and human resources limitations working in partnership within networks has a greater strategic value.
+In times of financial and human resource limitations working in partnership within networks has a greater strategic value.

 The promotion of cultural understanding at the grassroots level needs to impact societal and political levels.
 Structural change refers to mid-long term generalized changes of fundamental structures.
 Organizations can affect structural change by providing alternative successful models to managing diversity; being catalyst of new social dynamics; and, sometimes, influencing policy-making processes.

 Great ideas deserve to be shared.
 Replication refers mainly to two processes.
 First, awarded projects can be a source of inspiration for other like-minded organizations that decide to implement their ideas in their particular context.
 This can happen spontaneously or through outreach.
 Second, winner organizations can expand their range of action to a different national or international context.
 In that case, successful replication will often come through the guidance and help from local partners, who are responsible for adapting the idea/project, considering the local history, experience and characteristics.